-Paramount's 2015 Stock Incentive and Compensation Plan, which is shareholder-approved, permits the grant of share options and shares to its employees for up to 1.278 million shares of common stock.
+Paramount's 2015 and 2016 Stock Incentive and Compensation Plan, which is shareholder-approved, permits the grant of share options and shares to its employees for up to 1.569 million shares of common stock.
 Option awards are generally granted with an exercise price equal to the market price of Paramount's stock at the date of grant and have contractual lives of 5 years.
 To better align the interests of its key executives and employees with those of its shareholders a significant portion of those share option awards will vest contingent upon meeting certain stock price appreciation performance goals.
 Option and share awards provide for accelerated vesting if there is a change in control (as defined in the employee share option plan).
-For the fiscal year ended June 30, 2016, the Company did not grant any stock options.